-The Saturn V rocket developed and used for wind tunnel testing by the National Aeronautics and Space Administration’s Marshall Space Flight Center (MSFC).
-The wind tunnel testing was carried out in the development stage of the Saturn V to recognize and measure the Saturn V rocket’s integrity in the launch environment.
+The Saturn V rocket was developed and used for wind tunnel testing by the National Aeronautics and Space Administration’s Marshall Space Flight Center (MSFC).
+The wind tunnel testing was carried out in the rocket’s development stage to recognize and measure its integrity in the launch environment.

 The Mighty Saturn V Rocket Wind Tunnel Test

 The majestic three-stage, liquid-fuel Saturn V rocket was the world’s largest operational launch vehicle.
 And it launched all ten human-crewed Apollo missions from 1968-1972.
-Including the famous Apollo 11 mission in July 1969 that first landed two men on the moon.
-The Saturn V rocket was last used to launch the famous Skylab Orbital Workshop into earth orbit in May 1973.
+Including the famous Apollo 11 mission in July 1969, which first landed two men on the moon.
+The Saturn V rocket was last used to launch the famous Skylab Orbital Workshop into Earth orbit in May 1973.

 Saturn V Rocket Structural-Design